daisyzhang2024/student2/_posts/2023-09-06-Game_of_Life.md

 comments: false
 layout: post
 title: Game of Life
-description: Game with grid of cells, each being dead or alive and evolving over generations
+description: Game with grid of cells, each being dead or alive and evolving over generations of "people"
 type: hacks
 courses: { compsci: {week: 3} }
 ---